Testing for Candida Albicans Infection

 Candida infections are notoriously difficult to diagnose and especially neglected in wider medical community.
 Symptoms are non-specific and neither self-diagnosis, nor diagnosis from a physician is reliable without laboratory confirmation.
 Incorrect diagnosis commonly leads to the overuse of anti-fungal agents and antibiotics which subsequently lead to worsening of the level of infection as well as the increased effectiveness of the Candida Albicans yeast and decreased effectiveness of medicines.

-Method 1: Doctor
+Test Method 1: Doctor

 If you and your doctor suspect that you have Candida overgrowth, these are the lab tests available.